-460-4.3.4.6.2 Cracking: As a minimum, visually inspect all heat-straightened areas.
+460-4.3.4.6.2 Cracking: As a minimum, visually examine all heat-straightened areas.
 Notify the Engineer when suspected areas of cracking are found.
-Inspect these areas by one or more of the following methods, as directed by the Engineer:
+Examine these areas by one or more of the following methods, as directed by the Engineer:

-- 1. Visual inspection; - 2.
-Liquid penetrant examination as described in
+- 1. Visual examination;

+- 2. Liquid penetrant examination

+- 3. Magnetic particle examination

+- 4. Ultrasonic examination

+- 5. Radiographic examination